dart-lang/sdk/docs/language/informal/toplevel-inference.md

 Otherwise, the missing types are filled in with the type from the overridden or implemented method.
-If there are multiple overridden/implemented methods and the type to be filled in does not agree, it is an error.
-If there is no corresponding parameter position in the overridden method to infer from, it is treated as dynamic (e.g. overriding a one parameter method with a method that takes a second optional parameter).
+If there are multiple overridden/implemented methods, and any two of them have non-equal types (declared or inferred) for a parameter position which is being inferred for the overriding method, it is an error.
+If there is no corresponding parameter position in the overridden method to infer from and the signatures are compatible, it is treated as dynamic (e.g. overriding a one parameter method with a method that takes a second optional parameter).
+Note: if there is no corresponding parameter position in the overriden method to infer from and the signatures are incompatible (e.g. overriding a one parameter method with a method that takes a second non-optional parameter), the inference result is not defined and tools are free to either emit an error, or to defer the error to override checking.

 ### Setter return types